bcgov/CITZ-HybridWorkplace/README.md

 ## Introduction

 This is the project repo for the 2022 CITZ IMB "Hybrid Workplace" product.
-We are currently in our inception phase, come back often as content is constantly being added
+We are currently completing our first phase: prototype development.Come back often as content is constantly being added.
 As part of that initiative we are exploring the need and benefit of a tool.

 ## Problem Statement